top of page

 Karpati begins by searching for woods with acoustic properties, usually with spruce for the top plate and maple for the back, sides, neck and shell.
 The selection process involves assessing factors such as the wood's density, grain and resonance.
 Karpati understands the importance of these characteristics and how they affect the tonal qualities of the instrument.

 The wood that Karpati uses for his instruments is spruce from the alpine slopes of Italy and maple from Transylvania.
-On Karpati's most exclusive instruments, he uses woods that are from 80 to 150 years old precisely for their acoustic properties.
+On Karpati's most exclusive instruments, he uses woods that are from 100 to 200 years old precisely for their acoustic properties.

-Thickness & Soundhole
+Thickness & Soundholes

 One of the critical secrets lies in the gradation and thickness of the violin's plates.
 Karpati carefully cuts and shapes the top and back to create an optimal balance between flexibility and stiffness.